Battle of Gabon

 The Battle of Gabon (French: Bataille du Gabon), also called the Gabon Campaign (Campagne du Gabon), occurred in November 1940 during World War II.
-The battle resulted in forces under the orders of General de Gaulle taking the colony of Gabon and its capital, Libreville, from Vichy France, and the rallying of French Equatorial Africa to Free France.
+The battle resulted in forces under the orders of General Charles de Gaulle taking the colony of Gabon and its capital, Libreville, from Vichy France, and the rallying of French Equatorial Africa to Free France.

 Background

 In June 1940, Germany invaded and defeated France, and subsequently occupied a portion of the country.
 Philippe Pétain established a collaborationist government in Vichy to administer unoccupied French territory.
 On 18 June French General Charles De Gaulle broadcast an appeal over the radio to his compatriots abroad, calling on them to reject the Vichy regime and join the United Kingdom in its war against Germany and Italy.
 The broadcast provoked division in France's African territories, where colonists were forced to choose sides.